Renewable Energy In Middle East

 Jordan’s vast desert and near-perfect solar conditions allow the country to generate electricity from renewable sources on a scale and scale that Israel or Palestine can only dream of.
 To the east, Saudi Arabia and the Persian Gulf countries have similarly identified solar energy.
 In cities such as Neom in Saudi Arabia, it is planned to use the energy produced not only for electricity, but also for the production of crude hydrogen for export to Europe.
 Egypt, Jordan and the United Arab Emirates (UAE) see similar opportunities for green hydrogen and are considering partnerships with European, American and Israeli companies to develop the necessary technology.

-See also Renewable Energy Vs Fossil Fuels Debate
+See also Solar Energy Cheaper Than Fossil Fuels

 In the short term, Eastern Mediterranean gas will be liquefied and sent to Europe (on June 15, the EU signed a framework agreement to increase gas imports from Egypt and Israel).
 In the long term, renewable energy, especially solar, produced in the deserts of Jordan, Egypt, Saudi Arabia and the Persian Gulf should also be directed to Europe.